HDA Climate DT Parameter Plotter - Tutorial

 Earthkit and HDA Polytope used in this context are both packages provided by the European Centre for Medium-Range Weather Forecasts (ECMWF).

-This notebook demonstrates how to access DT data for different types of simulations via HDA (Harmonized Data Access) API.
+This notebook demonstrates how to access Climate DT data via HDA (Harmonized Data Access) API for different types of Climate DT simulations.

 Below the main steps covered by this tutorial.